-European Union releases €500 000 in humanitarian aid to help communities affected by recent cyclones in Vietnam
+European Union releases €650 000 in humanitarian aid to help communities affected by recent cyclones and floods in Vietnam

-Following a series of strong tropical cyclones in recent weeks, the European Union has decided to allocate €500,000 in humanitarian aid to help the most affected population in Northern and Central Vietnam.
+Following a series of strong tropical cyclones in past weeks, which have increased the impact of the monsoon rains and caused severe flooding, the European Union has decided to allocate €650,000 in humanitarian aid to help the most affected population in Northern and Central Vietnam.

-The assistance will be implemented by UNICEF, which will ensure that the support reaches the most vulnerable communities.
-The funding will help address the most urgent needs of the affected population, including access to safe drinking water, water treatment equipment, and cleaning supplies.
+Out of the total allocation, €500 000 will be granted to UNICEF.
+The funding will help address the most urgent needs of affected communities, including access to drinking water, water treatment equipment and cleaning supplies.

 In the past, the EU has also provided humanitarian aid in response to earlier disasters in the country.
 Last year, in the aftermath of the deadly cyclone Yagi, the EU provided €800,000 in humanitarian assistance to help the affected population in Vietnam.